Every Voice Counts

 The LKDSB survey questions are similar to the 2019 School Climate Survey.
 The questions were developed with input from students, parents/guardians; school and Board administration, including Mental Health, Safe Schools and Indigenous Education representatives, and Chatham-Kent Public Health and Lambton Public Health.

 Your voice counts.
 The LKDSB is committed to community engagement and supporting safe and caring learning environments.
-Share your thoughts on the Parent/Guardian School Climate Survey May 3-21.
+Share your thoughts on the Parent/Guardian School Climate Survey.
 Your feedback will help to inform the planning and development of programs and initiatives that support student success and well-being.

 Parents/guardians are invited to complete one survey per child/school (i.e. if your children attend more than one school, please complete the survey for each school your children attend).